graphanalytics/SCassist/README.md

 # SCassist: An AI-Powered Workflow Assistant for Single-Cell Analysis

-**SCassist** SCassist utilizes a combination of statistical calculations and LLM-based insights to guide users through the complex process of single-cell RNA-seq data analysis.
+**SCassist** utilizes a combination of statistical calculations and LLM-based insights to guide users through the complex process of single-cell RNA-seq data analysis.
 The package aims to provide recommendations, annotations, and interpretations, leading to efficient and insightful results.

 **Features:**

-* **Quality Control and Filtering:** Analyze quality metrics using an LLM to recommend optimal filtering thresholds, ensuring only high-quality cells are included in downstream analysis.
+* Recommendations for quality control and filtering
-* **Normalization:** Recommend the most appropriate normalization method for your data based on its characteristics and ensure data is normalized for downstream analysis.
+* Recommendations for the most appropriate Normalization method
-* **Variable Feature Analysis:** Identify enriched biological pathways and ontologies among variable genes, providing insights into the processes driving cell-to-cell variation.
+* Analysis of variable features to identify processes driving the cell-to-cell variation
-* **Principal Component Analysis (PCA):** Analyze the top principal components (PCs) using an LLM to interpret the biological processes driving the variations captured by each PC.
+* Analysis of top PCs to glean insights in to processes driving the system
-* **Dimensionality Reduction:** Recommend the optimal number of PCs to use for downstream analysis (e.g., neighbor finding, UMAP) based on the variance explained.
+* Recommendations for optimal number of PCs to use for downstream analysis
-* **Clustering:** Recommend a suitable range of resolution values for Seurat's `FindClusters` function, facilitating the identification of distinct cell populations.
+* Recommendations for suitable range of resolution values for clustering
-* **Marker Gene Analysis and Cell Type Prediction:** Analyze top marker genes for each cluster using an LLM to predict potential cell types and provide reasoned explanations for the predictions.
-* **KEGG Pathway Enrichment Analysis:** Analyze KEGG pathway enrichment results using an LLM to provide deeper insights into the enriched pathways, their relationships, and potential key genes or targets.
+* Marker gene analysis and cell type prediction with detailed reasoning
+* KEGG pathway and GO enrichment analysis and integration, providing deeper insights in to system understanding

 **Benefits:**

 * **Automated Recommendations:** Receive tailored recommendations for key parameters and analysis choices based on your specific data characteristics.
 * **LLM-Powered Insights:** Leverage the power of LLMs to interpret complex data, uncover hidden patterns, and generate insightful summaries and explanations.
 * **Intuitive Interface:** Easy-to-use functions with clear documentation and examples, making advanced analysis accessible to researchers of all levels.
+* **Confidential:** Option to use a local LLM server to keep your data and analysis confidential.
+* **Cost effective:** If taking advantage of google models, use pay-as-you-go low cost API call options.

 **Installation:**